 - 1/2 a brown onion sliced finely

 - Jasmine rice to serve

-If you’re making this one for kids, you can omit the chilli.
+If you're making this dish for kids or those who prefer a bit less heat you can omit the chili.